-The Alice Springs Transformation Plan aimed to improve life outcomes for Aboriginal people who either lived in, or visited, Alice Springs (NT), particularly in town camps.
+The Alice Springs Transformation Plan (ASTP) aimed to improve life outcomes for Aboriginal people who either lived in, or visited, Alice Springs (NT), particularly in town camps.
 It also aimed to reduce homelessness through housing and infrastructure upgrades and the provision of suitable support services.

 The plan included: